-Regular updating of the Strategic Housing Land Availability Assessment to provide robust evidence of sites which will be developable over the plan period.
+Preparation of the Housing and Economic Land Availability Assessment to provide robust evidence of sites which will be developable over the plan period.

 Significant Sustainability Effects

 The level of commitments is such that Core Strategy targets for West Berkshire should be met without additional development on greenfield land being required other than allocations proposed in the Housing Site Allocations DPD.